EmmanuelMess/JasperCompiler/README.md

 </div>

 Jasper is "a scripting language inspired by Haskell, Javascript, and modern C++.
 Jasper can be embedded in C++ applications", it was made by [SebastianMestre et al.](https://github.com/SebastianMestre/Jasper/graphs/contributors) the official interpreter is [here](https://github.com/SebastianMestre/Jasper).
-This project is not endorced by any of the contributors of the official Jasper repo.
+This project is not endorsed by any of the contributors of the official Jasper repo.

 ## Flex and Bison

-Flex and Bison are a lexer and parser respectively.
+[Flex](https://github.com/westes/flex) and [Bison](https://www.gnu.org/software/bison/) are the lexer and parser respectively for this project.

+## LLVM

+The idea is to use the [LLVM IR](https://www.aosabook.org/en/llvm.html) to compile the program into an executable.

 ----
 <a class="imgpatreon" href="https://www.patreon.com/emmanuelmess" target="_blank">